joshreback/joshreback.github.io/_posts/2020-10-31-Project-Euler-93.md

 Alright, so far we have some code to enumerate all the possible combinations of a, b, c, and d.
 Next, we need to figure out how to look at a particular combination of numbers and figure out all the possible ways that a particular set of four digits can be arithmetically combined.
 In my opinion, this part was the primary challenge of this problem because there are so many different ways to approach it.

 For our group, what made this part especially difficult to think about was how to treat the use of parentheses.
-The examples in the original problem statement show multiple ways of using parentheses...The first example shows nesting parentheses within each other.
-The second example wraps parentheses an arithmetic combination of three digits, the third wraps parens around an arithmetic combo of two digits.
+The examples in the original problem statement show multiple ways of using parentheses...The first example nests parentheses within each other.
+The second example wraps parentheses around an arithmetic combination of three digits, the third wraps parens around an arithmetic combo of two digits.
 This would have you believe that you need to treat the use of parentheses as a first class operation, similar in stature to addition, subtraction, multiplication, and division.
-This proved to be an unproductive rabbit hole.
+However, this proved to be an unproductive rabbit hole.
 If you treat parentheses as a first class operation, then 1 + 2 would need to be treated separately from (1) + 2, which is separate from (1 + 2), which is separate from ((1 + 2)).
-As you can see, parentheses can be infinitely applied without actually changing the result, and encoding this intelligence into our program seemed complicated.
+As you can see, parentheses can be infinitely applied without actually changing the result, and encoding the intelligence around which application of parentheses are actually "useful" into our program seemed complicated.
 We thought a simpler solution had to be lurking somewhere...

-So we resolved to not think of parenthese as a separate operation.
-Parens are just a means of ordering operations, and we should be able to obtain the _effect_ of parentheses without actually needing to use them as a separate operation.
+So we resolved to not think of parentheses as a separate operation.
+Parens are just a means of ordering operations, and we should be able to obtain the _effect_ of parentheses without actually needing to think of them as a distinct operation.
 Before we actually get too far down that line of thinking, let's try to loosely verify that it is correct.
 One way to do that would be to write out any arithmetic combination of four numbers in a sort of "standard-form" that will enable us to think of parentheses _implicitly_ rather than _explicitly_.
-I'll reproduce the examples from the problem statement in a standard form below:
+I'll reproduce the examples from the problem statement in such a standard form below:

-8 = (((1) + 3) * 4) / 2
+- 8 = (((1) + 3) * 4) / 2
-14 = (((1) / 2) + 3) * 4
+- 14 = (((1) / 2) + 3) * 4
-19 = (((2) + 3) * 4) - 1
+- 19 = (((2) + 3) * 4) - 1
-36 = (((2) + 1) * 4) * 3
+- 36 = (((2) + 1) * 4) * 3

 Written this way, hopefully you can see that you can combine any four numbers in a standard set of steps:
 - start with a number